 It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

-Each of the villages and towns on the Kāpiti Coast has its own unique character.
+Each village and town on the Kāpiti Coast has its own unique character.

 The southernmost seaside village in Kāpiti, Paekākāriki, is seen as the creative hub of the district with many actors, dancers, musicians, film-makers, artists and sculptors choosing to make their home here.
 You can visit artists at work in the art hub or enjoy the village Art Walk.